AncestryDNA Informed Consent

 - publication of research results in scientific or medical journals and in other publications and presentations.
 Names, contact information and other common identifying information is always removed prior to making any research public.

-Data, including DNA Samples, may be shared with Collaborators and Collaborator Partners, but will be shared without your name, contact information or other common identifying information.
-When your DNA Sample is shared, it is labelled only with a code.
+Data and Biological Samples, may be shared with Collaborators and Collaborator Partners, but will be shared without your name, contact information or other common identifying information.
+When your Biological Sample is shared, it is labelled only with a code.

 Your Data may also be shared with others who review the quality and safety of the research (for example, the U.S. Food and Drug Administration, other regulatory agencies, and Quorum Review, an institutional review board, which is a group of people who review research studies to protect the rights and welfare of research participants).
 We will never knowingly disclose or interpret your Data for use by employers or insurers for employment or insurance purposes.